GDrupal/griddle/README.md

 You can have a cell that is 50% wide at narrow viewports, but 25% wide at wider viewports when the styles are applied to the modifier class: (`<div class="grid__cell unit-1-2 unit-1-4--desktop>`).

-Feel free to customize the default class name pattern to suit your personal preferences.
+Feel f  ree to customize the default class name pattern to suit your personal preferences.

 ## Browser support